 This hesitation towards inclusion, has compounded the failures of these organisations.
 It represents a failure to take diversity and inclusion seriously enough, to implement organisational process and cultural change.

-We only have to look at the numbers of BAME (Black and Ethnic Minority Ethnic) and women leaders, to make an assessment that not enough, if anything, is being done.
+We only have to look at the numbers of Black, Minority Ethnic and women leaders, to make an assessment that not enough, if anything, is being done.

 Non inclusive recruitment only maintains and further embeds the status quo.